Prathm2005/TrackSell_log_seller/README.md

-# 🛒 Daily Sales Logger — MERN Stack
+# 🛒 TrackSell- A Daily Sales Logger — MERN Stack

 A simple app for kirana shop owners to log daily sales, track revenue, and see best-selling products.